timescale/docs/api/interpolated_delta.md

 ---

 # interpolated_delta() <tag type="toolkit" content="Toolkit" /><tag type="experimental-toolkit">Experimental</tag>
-The change in the counter during the time period specified by the bounds in the arguments.
-To calculate the interpolated delta, the previous and next CounterSummaries are used to linearly interpolate the value at the interval boundary points.
+Calculate the change in a counter over a time period.
+Data points at the exact boundaries of the time period aren't needed.
+The function interpolates the counter values at the boundaries from adjacent CounterSummaries if needed.

 ```sql
 interpolated_delta(